Actindo-AG/Documentation/DataHub/UserInterface/02a_Attributes.md

 - *Calculated field*
-  Indication whether the attribute is a calculated field or not:
+  Indication whether the attribute is calculated by an ETL mapping from other fields to itself or not:
   - ![Check](../../Assets/Icons/Check.png "[Check]") (Checkmark): The attribute is a calculated field.
   - ![Cross](../../Assets/Icons/Cross02.png "[Cross]") (Cross): The attribute is no calculated field.

-  [comment]: <> (What means 'Calculated'? completeness calculation? what field are calculated?)